-The other side of search engine traffic is paid traffic (paid search traffic), which are visits that come from clicking on pay-per-click (PPC) advertisements on the results page.
+The other type of search traffic is paid search traffic: visits that come from pay-per-click (PPC) ads on the results page.

-- Direct traffic: traffic that comes from direct sources like entering the domain name in the browser’s search bar.
+- Direct traffic: visits that come directly by entering the URL in the browser’s search bar

-- Referral traffic: traffic that comes from hyperlinks on other websites.
+- Referral traffic: visits that come through links on other websites

-- Paid social traffic: traffic that comes from paid posts on social media sites.
+- Social traffic: traffic that comes from posts on social media sites (organic or paid)

 - It’s free

-- You can reach people that have never heard of your brand before
+- You can reach people who have never heard of your brand before

-- You can bring visitors with relevant and specific intent to your site
+- You can bring visitors with a relevant and specific intent to your site

 - You can reach people worldwide

 - It can be targeted and scaled with a content/SEO strategy